ipspace/blog/content/posts/2022/11/public-cloud-snowflakes.md

 > If the problem is well known you can apply rules to it (automation).
 The problem with networking is that it results in a huge number of cases that are not known in advance.
 And I don't mean only the stuff you add/remove to fix operational problems.
 A friend in one of the biggest private clouds was saying that more than 50% of transport services are customized (a static route here, a PBR there etc) or require customization during their lifecycle (e.g. add/remove a knob).
 Telcos are "worse" and for good reasons.

-Yeah, I had discussions with a wide plethora of people building private and public (telco) clouds, and summarized the few things I learned (not many of them good) in *[Address the Business Challenges First](https://my.ipspace.net/bin/list?id=NetBiz#BF)* part of the _[Business Aspects of Networking Technologies](https://www.ipspace.net/Business_Aspects_of_Networking_Technologies)_ webinar.
+Yeah, I've seen such environments.
+I had discussions with a wide plethora of people building private and public (telco) clouds, and summarized the few things I learned (not many of them good) in *[Address the Business Challenges First](https://my.ipspace.net/bin/list?id=NetBiz#BF)* part of the _[Business Aspects of Networking Technologies](https://www.ipspace.net/Business_Aspects_of_Networking_Technologies)_ webinar.
 <!--more-->
 {{<note info>}}Want to [watch that talk](https://my.ipspace.net/bin/list?id=NetBiz#BF)?
 All you need is a [Free Subscription](https://www.ipspace.net/Subscription/Free).{{</note>}}